 Villa Maria Academy encourages students to assume leadership positions through involvement in the school's extensive extra-curricular activities program.
-Some leadership positions are acquired by the vote of the members of the specific organization; other leadership positions are merited by students who have exhibited a history of responsible membership in the activity.
-A student may hold two leadership positions; however, these positions must be in different queues.
+Some leadership positions are acquired by the vote of the members of the specific organization; other leadership positions are merited by students who have exhibited a history of responsible membership in the activity and appointed by the moderator.
+A student may hold two leadership positions; however, these positions must be in different queues (see pg.
+45).
 The entire student body is encouraged to become involved in VMA's activities program which fosters responsibility both in its leaders and in its members and encourages personal and social growth.

 NOTE: To aspire to a leadership position or to be considered for a leadership position or membership in an Honor Society, a student must have a conduct grade no lower than Need Improvement (N) for 90 days prior to election/appointment.
-In addition, The Dean of Students will notify the moderator of the appropriate activity if a member is assigned to detention.
-The moderator will issue a warning to the student.
+In addition, The Dean of Students will notify the Director of Activities of the appropriate activity if a member is assigned to detention.
+The moderator may issue a warning to the student.
 Failure to improve behavior will result in temporary or permanent suspension from the activity or leadership position.

-Personal integrity violations: A violation that occurs on school grounds or at a school sponsored event (e.g. drinking before or during a school event) will result in the student's losing all leadership positions in all VMA activities.
-Suspension of membership will be in accordance to school discipline policy and the student will be placed on membership probation for the remainder of the school year.
+Personal integrity violations: A violation that occurs on school grounds or at a school sponsored event (e.g., drinking before or during a school event) will result in the student's losing all leadership positions in all VMA activities.
+Suspension of membership will be in accordance with school discipline policy and the student will be placed on membership probation for the remainder of the school year.
 Should another violation occur, the student will be dismissed from the activity/team/ensemble.